Throughout my life I have had many identities. As a kid growing up

-Invoke calls on the collective wisdom of women.
+Invoke calls on the collective wisdom of those who identify as women.
 As a magazine, we publish articles that uplift, empower, and connect women.
-As a community, we’ll nurture creativity through weekly practices, monthly writing circles, retreats, and more.
+As a community, we nurture creativity through practices, writing circles, retreats, and more.